timclifford/frogger-game/README.md

 Play the online version of the [game here](http://timclifford.github.io/frogger-game/).

+To play the game locally without internet access simple download and extract all files.
+Then open index.html in a web browser.

 @TODO
 Add gems to collect, messages for feedback, add lives, add levels, make board larger, character selection and add some music.